 These two sentences are a powerful reminder that, if we want to build the kind of trust with people from that underpins any kind of relationship, we need to be talking to hearts, not just not heads.

-This issue resonated with me this week when one the participants on a course in negotiation I was teaching asked me about how buyers typically see sellers, and what might they value in a cooperative relationship.
+This issue resonated with me this week when one the participants in a course on negotiation I was teaching asked me about how buyers typically see sellers, and what might they value in a cooperative relationship.
 The same question might also be asked by the other side.

 For buyers and sellers to really understand each other, time should be devoted to trying to understand how each side sees success and what language each use to validate and acknowledge that success in their organisation.